Brightscout/moodle-message_output_mattermost/README.md

-# Mattermost message processor
+# Mattermost Message Processor
 This plugin provides a message processor for Mattermost.
-A Mattermost site can configure the [mattermost notification plugin](https://github.com/Brightscout/x-mattermost-plugin-moodle-notification) to be used for message outputs.
+A Mattermost site can configure the [mattermost notification plugin](https://github.com/Brightscout/mattermost-plugin-moodle-notification) to be used for message outputs.
 Then, any Moodle user who is a member of that Mattermost site can configure their account to enable/disable Mattermost notifications and receive Moodle notifications to their Mattermost account having the same email as the Moodle account.

 ## Configuring the plugin settings